espas-bi-it/A080K-raspberry-pi/readme.md

 - Active Internet Connection (only to send Data)

 # Installation
+1. clone repository into `nfc` folder
-`sudo bash ./install.sh` installs missing Python libraries, installs chronos_scanner.service and creates the .env file.
+2. `sudo bash ./install.sh` installs missing Python libraries, installs chronos_scanner.service and creates the .env file.

 ## Database
 Import the structure of `database.sql` into your preferred database.